ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/07-calculating-running-time.md

 we wish to measure cost in terms of the number of multiplication operations, is one more than the number of multiplications made by the recursive call on the smaller input.
-Because the base case does no multiplications, its cost is zero.
+Because the base case does no multiplications, its cost is constant.
 Thus, the running time for this function can be expressed as

 \begin{eqnarray*}
 T(n) &=& T(n-1) + 1, \textrm{ for } n>1 \\
-T(1) &=& 0
+T(1) &=& 1
 \end{eqnarray*}

 The closed-form solution for this recurrence relation is $O(n)$.